openeuler-mirror/yocto-meta-openeuler/docs/source/yocto/oebuild.rst

    compile.yaml is generated according to different command parameters by generate

-   options:
-   -h, --help            show this help message and exit -l {platform,feature}
+   optional arguments:
-                           with platform will list support archs, with feature will list support features -p PLATFORM           this param is for arch, for example aarch4-std, aarch64-pro and so on -s SSTATE_CACHE       this param is for SSTATE_MIRRORS -s_dir SSTATE_DIR     this param is for SSTATE_DIR -m TMP_DIR            this param is for tmp directory, the build result will be stored in -f FEATURES           this param is feature, it's a reuse command -d DIRECTORY          this param is build directory, the default is same to platform -t TOOLCHAIN_DIR      this param is for external toolchain dir, if you want use your own toolchain -n NATIVESDK_DIR      this param is for external nativesdk dir, the param will be useful when you want to build in host -dt, --datetime       this param is add DATETIME to local.conf, the value is getting current time -df, --disable_fetch  this param is set openeuler_fetch in local.conf, the default value is enable, if set -df, the OPENEULER_FETCH will set to 'disable'
+   -l L              with platform will list support archs, with feature will list support features -p P              this param is for arch, for example aarch4-std, aarch64-pro and so on -s S              this param is for SSTATE_MIRRORS -s_dir S_DIR      this param is for SSTATE_DIR
+   -m M              this param is for tmp directory, the build result will be stored in -f                this param is feature, it's a reuse command -c COMPILE_DIR, --compile_dir COMPILE_DIR
+                     this param is for compile.yaml directory -d D              this param is build directory, the default is same to platform -t T              this param is for external toolchain dir, if you want use your own toolchain -n N              this param is for external nativesdk dir, the param will be useful when you want to build in host
+   -tag TAG          when build in docker, the param can be point docker image -dt, --datetime   this param is add DATETIME to local.conf, the value is getting current time -df, --disable_fetch
-   -b_in {docker,host}   This parameter marks the mode at build time, and is built in the container by docker
+                     this param is set openeuler_fetch in local.conf, the default value is enable, if set -df, the OPENEULER_FETCH will set to 'disable' -b_in B_IN        This parameter marks the mode at build time, and is built in the container by docker
+   -h, --help        get help for oebuild or a command

 - -l<list>：list参数，有两个可选范围，platform和feature，platform则会列出支持的platform列表，feature则会列出支持的feature列表